whipowill/d2-mod-reformed/README.md

 - Cube 3 gems -> 1 higher rank gem
 - Secret cow level only requires a Tome of Town Portal

+This one might be a big deal:

+- Cube an ethereal item w/ an Uber Key to pull it from the ethereal realm (and reverse)

+You will want to be sure any gems or runes in said item are taken out first, bc this action regenerates the item.

 Safe unsocket:

 - Cube a stack of keys to release 1 key